|

 If you have a family member who is suffering from Alzheimer’s disease or dementia, you might not readily value the notion that a “moving stuffed animal” can offer any therapeutic help.
 However, studies suggest otherwise.
 And, remember, there are different types of robot dogs and cats available.
 Some are so hyper-realistic that family members of patients might not readily identify the animals as robots.

 One robot dog, known as “Tombot,” was developed with 16 motors and has multiple movements.
 It has the ability to respond to touch and voice.
-It can even sense between gentle and vigorous touching.
+It can even distinguish between gentle and vigorous touching.
 Tombot’s ears lift.
 Its tail wags.
 It brings a lifelike level of interaction to the laps of patients who are otherwise unable to care for a live pet any longer.

 Today, there is a wide selection of robot animals, many of which are marketed specifically for patients living with dementia.
-Prices and ‘abilities’ vary, but for families searching for anything to bring comfort for their loved ones, these robots have promise based on clinical findings.
+Prices and ‘abilities’ vary, but for families searching for anything to bring comfort to their loved ones, these robots have promise based on clinical findings.

 Benefits of Robot Pets

-Of course, the chief disadvantage of these robot pets is that they aren’t the real thing–the warm, loving, spontaneous, live-action animal.
+Of course, the chief disadvantage of these robot pets is that they aren’t the real thing–the warm, loving, spontaneous, live-action animals.
 However, as families know, the real thing isn’t always suitable in situations where patients are declining in both mental and physical health.

 The chief advantage of robot pets is that they are not living breathing beings.
 Patients can’t accidentally injure a living pet.
 They can’t forget to feed it or let it out for exercise and to relieve itself.
 Even in situations where dementia patients are cared for at home, the responsibility of caring for pets as well becomes difficult.
-Caring for a living pet in a clinical setting or hospital–impossible.
+Caring for a living pet in a clinical setting or hospital–is impossible.
 Robot pets are welcome in those clinical settings where, alas, living dogs and cats are generally not.

 Exciting Uses for Modern Technology